Policies

 If you are in Chapter 30 or Chapter 1606, you are responsible for reporting the number of credits you are enrolled in to the Department of Veteran Affairs at the end of each month.
 You can do this by phone at 877.823.2378 or through the WAVE website.

 All previous college transcripts and/or military records must be evaluated for appropriate transfer credit prior to certification of benefits, even if the coursework does not apply to your current curriculum, before your OMVS facilitator can certify your benefits.
-You need to speak to Registration and an academic advisor to have an evaluation.
+You need to speak to Registration and an academic advisor to have an evaluation completed.

 CCAC can assist in requesting your official Joint Service Transcript (JST).
 If you would like us to request it on your behalf, please complete the Joint Service Transcript (JST) Request Form.